enkidevs/curriculum/CSS/Fundamentals/css-specificity.md

   font-size: 40px;
 }
 ```
-If cascading alone was the way to go, the header *font-size* would be 40.
+If cascading alone was the way to go, the heading *font-size* would be 40.
 Taking specificity into account:
 ```text
 1 - 1 - 2
 vs